Jalen Hurts Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Hurts' 225.7 passing yards per game in three matchups against the Cowboys are 225.7 more yards than his over/under in Saturday's game.
+- In three matchups against the Cowboys, Hurts averaged 225.7 passing yards per game, 225.7 yards above his over/under for Saturday.

-- Hurts threw multiple touchdown passes two times over those three contests against the Cowboys.
-He threw multiple TD passes against them once.
+- Hurts threw multiple touchdown passes twice over those three outings against the Cowboys.
+He threw multiple TD passes against them one time.

 - The Cowboys are conceding 259.9 passing yards per game this season, the NFL's 24th-ranked pass defense.